Rochester native retires from the Indiana National Guard

 |0

-This work, Rochester native retires from the Indiana National Guard, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Rochester native retires from the Indiana National Guard, by MSG Jeff Lowry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT